babymu5k/rpg_tactical_fantasy_game/README.md

 ## How to help development

-You can submit any request you want, or report any bug you encounter, by sending an e-mail to grimmys.programming@gmail.com or by opening an issue.

 Alternatively, you can join the newly created community discord: https://discord.gg/CwFdXNs9Wt.

 Feel free to come up with ideas whether it is about coding practices or game mechanics, this project is far from being